ru22-14/beauty-boutique/README.md

 ### Features exist accross all Pages
 ### Upper Navbar

 The navigation bar is visible on the top of the web application across all pages.
-The Name of the beauty Store is present on the top left side which takes the user back to Home Page.
-On the Right Top corner there are links to Login/Signup and basket.
+The name of the beauty store is present on the top left side which takes the user back to Home Page.
+On the top right corner there are links to Login/Signup and Basket.
 <img src="static/media/guest-nav.jpg" width="80%" align = "center"><br>

- Once a user is loggedin there are additional navigation links added to the navigation bar that lead the User to the User Profile and favourites list.
+ Once a user is loggedin there are additional navigation links added to the navigation bar that lead the User to the User Profile and Favourites list.
 Favourites Icon shows the number of Products added in it and if empty then it displays 0.
-Like favourites the Basket Icon displays the Grand total of the products added in it and if empty then it displays 0 as well.
+Like Favourites the Basket icon displays the grand total of the products added in it and if empty then it displays 0 as well.

 <img src="static/media/whole-nav.jpg" width="80%" align = "center"><br><hr>